Connect with others who understand.

 Certain factors may increase a person’s risk of drug interactions, including:

-Older people who take several medications and have multiple medical conditions are at the highest risk of experiencing a drug interaction.
-Having these risk factors increases the likelihood that a person will have difficulty breaking down medications, increasing the risk of side effects.
-For example, QT prolongation is a more common side effect of HCQ in people with other heart conditions.
+Older people who take several medications and have multiple medical conditions are at the highest risk of a drug interaction.
+These risk factors increase the likelihood that a person’s body will have difficulty breaking down medications, leading to a greater risk of side effects.

-The type of medication someone takes can also affect the risk of drug interactions.
-For example, HCQ commonly interacts with diabetes medications (including insulin and glipizide) and seizure medications (including carbamazepine and phenytoin).
+The type of medication taken can also affect the risk of drug interactions.
+For example, hydroxychloroquine may interact with diabetes medications (including insulin and glipizide) and seizure medications (including carbamazepine and phenytoin).

-To reduce the chance of drug interaction, it’s important to take medications as recommended by a health care professional — specifically a rheumatologist in the case of lupus treatment.
-Care should be taken with over-the-counter medication and dietary supplement instructions as well.
+To reduce the chance of drug interaction, it’s important to take medications as recommended by a healthcare professional — specifically a rheumatologist, in the case of lupus treatment.
+It’s important to talk with your healthcare team about nonprescription drugs and supplements too.
+It’s possible to have a drug interaction with an over-the-counter medication or supplement.

-If you want to stop taking an antidepressant, it’s important to talk to a doctor first.
-They’ll help you with decreasing the medication slowly and safely.
-Stopping antidepressants suddenly can cause what’s called discontinuation syndrome, which can cause side effects including nausea, dizziness, lethargy (very low energy), and fever.
-It can also cause severe depressive symptoms, including thoughts of suicide.
+If you want to stop taking an antidepressant, talk with your doctor first.
+They can help you lower the dose slowly and safely.
+Stopping suddenly can lead to discontinuation syndrome, which may cause side effects such as nausea, dizziness, lethargy (very low energy), and fever.

-This rule applies to treatment of lupus as well.
-If you or your loved one is thinking of changing lupus medications, talk first with your rheumatologist.
+This rule also applies to lupus treatments.
+Don’t stop taking hydroxychloroquine or any lupus drugs suddenly.
+If you or a loved one is thinking of changing lupus medications, talk first with your rheumatologist.

 Connect With Others Who Understand